 MBA in Sustainability

-Bard College’s low-residency MBA in Sustainability program, based in New York City, has an opening for a visiting faculty member to lead a non-credit-bearing advisory in Career Development.
-Bard’s MBA program fully integrates sustainability into a business curriculum, with students mastering the business case for sustainability, understanding how to align profit with social and environmental goals.
-In addition, all courses cultivate the development of anti-racist business leaders.
+Bard College’s low-residency MBA in Sustainability program, based in New York City, has an opening for a visiting faculty member to teach our fall semester 2022 course in Accounting and the Integrated Bottom Line.
+The course combines managerial accounting with a focus throughout on ESG metrics and value creation.
+In Bard’s MBA program, students learn the business case for sustainability, understanding how to align profit with social and environmental goals.
+In addition, all courses cultivate the development of anti-racist business leadership strategies.
 Faculty members teach during intensive weekend residencies held once a month in Manhattan; in addition, they teach an online evening session each week between the monthly residencies.
 The low-residency format allows flexibility in residential location.